Framework

 // app.config.ts

-import { defineConfig } from '@tanstack/start/config'
+import { defineConfig } from '@tanstack/react-start/config'

 export default defineConfig({})